jonny1102/nmap-parse/README.md

 	* Begin interactive session, see below
 * **-c / --combine**
 	* Will combine all nmap XML files into one single nmap-parse compatible XML file
-	* When dealing with tens/hundreds of nmap files, consolodation into a single file significantly improves nmap-parse's performance
+	* When dealing with tens/hundreds of nmap files, consolidation into a single file significantly improves nmap-parse's performance